oliviakatrhyn/inf_systems/README.md

 | US#16 | As an inbound customer, i want to view the prices of holiday packages in order of lowest to highest fares, so that i can choose the holiday packages efficiently.| Low |
 | US#17 | As a relationship manager, i want my special discounts rates to be displayed to me so that i can offer my clients competitive rates  | Low |

-All these user stories formed the foundation of our solution to a new and improved Information System (IS) for the travel company.
-In the following sections, we explore the detailed models and descriptions of the IS process.

 ## Prototyping and models - Workproducts, models and descriptions

-After identifying the key user stories, we integrated these use stories as use cases into our work products.
+After identifying the key user stories, we integrated them as use cases into our work products.
 The following diagrams are illustrated below:
 - Use Case Diagram
 - Class Diagram
 - Activity Diagram